mrrusof/snippets/java/oca8/ch5/README.md

     // private void print(); // FAILS WITH "error: modifier private not allowed here"
     // final void print(); // FAILS WITH "error: modifier final not allowed here"
+    // static abstract void print(); // FAILS WITH "illegal combination of modifiers: abstract and static"

     // public abstract void print(); // THE FOLLOWING EVALUATE THE SAME
     // public void print(); // THIS AND THE FOLLOWING EVALUATE THE SAME